School Resource Officer Program

 A: The School Resource Officer Program (SRO) is a nationally accepted program involving the placement of law enforcement officers within the educational environment.
 Each officer is involved in a variety of functions aimed at prevention.
-In addition to being an active high profile law enforcement officer, the SRO is a resource for students, parents, teachers and administration regarding law issues.
+In addition to being an active high profile law enforcement officer, the SRO is a resource for students, parents, teachers, and administration regarding law issues.
 Another duty for the SRO is being a link to other service agencies who provide preventive and counseling services within the school district.
-Working hand-in-hand with the principal in each school, the SRO assists with finding solutions to problems afflicting today's school age children.
-Back to FAQ top of page
+Working hand-in-hand with the principal in each school, the SRO assists with finding solutions to problems afflicting today's school-age children.

 Q: Are the schools so bad we need SROs?

 A: The Sikeston School System and the Sikeston Department of Public Safety are working together to confront problems our students must face now.
 By addressing these issues together and proactively, we believe that this prevention program will become increasingly effective.

 Throughout the United States, each year over 200,000 violent crimes occur on school property.
 Each year 150,000 students stay home because they are "sick of violence and afraid they might be stabbed, shot, or beaten".
 Every day in the U.S 60 teachers are assaulted and 160 are threatened and it is estimated that between 100,000 and 135,000 guns are brought to schools in the U.S. each day.